insenseanalytics/nova-bar-metrics/README.md

 ```
 You can also use the `suffix`, `prefix`, `dollars` and `euros` methods like in a `TrendMetric` in Laravel Nova.
 Besides this, we also have a `precision` method to set the precision of the `avg` metric shown in the top right corner of the bar chart.

-## QFrequency Distributions for Bar Chart Metrics and Partition Metrics
+## Frequency Distributions for Bar Chart Metrics and Partition Metrics

 To create a frequency distributions chart, either extend the `BarChartMetric` class or extend the `Partition` class and use the trait `HasFrequencyDistributions`.
 You can use the `distributions` helper method to create the frequency distribution chart like so: